GLOBAL MARKETS-U.S. stocks rise after solid U.S. jobs data; oil down

 By Herbert Lash

-NEW YORK, April 1 Stocks on Wall Street rose on Friday after better-than-expected U.S. jobs and factory survey data, but a gloomy manufacturing report in Japan knocked other global equity markets lower and crude oil prices slumped.
+NEW YORK, April 1 Stocks on Wall Street rose on Friday after better-than-expected U.S. jobs and factory data pointed to stronger corporate profits ahead, but a gloomy manufacturing report in Japan knocked other global equity markets lower and crude oil prices slumped.

+European shares pared losses and U.S. stocks gained on reports that showed U.S. employment increased solidly in March and manufacturing activity expanded last month for the first time in six months on a surge in new orders.

 Nonfarm payrolls increased 215,000 and the unemployment rate rose to 5.0 percent from an eight-year low of 4.9 percent, the U.S. Labor Department said.
 The jobless rate rose as more people continued to seek work, a sign of confidence in the jobs market.